Stowe Skiing at a Glance:

 116 Trails – the longest run 4.7 mile Toll Road

-Stowe is a bold and beautiful, steep yet sophisticated.
-We love skiing Stowe – the best skiing in New England, for stylish lodging, après ski and shopping, with impressive terrain and ski lifts amid gorgeous Green Mountain scenery.
+Stowe is bold and beautiful, steep yet sophisticated.
+We love skiing Stowe – by far the best skiing in New England, for serious terrain, stylish lodging, slopeside après ski and shopping, with impressive ski lifts amid gorgeous Green Mountain scenery.
 Mt.
 Mansfield offers challenging terrain, earning it the moniker “Ski Capital of the East.”
-Meanwhile the swank Spruce Peak Village, the church-steepled Main Street of Stowe and the bustling Mountain Road of European inspired establishments lend luxury and elegance to this Vermont ski destination.
+Meanwhile the swank Spruce Peak Village, the church-steepled Main Street of Stowe and the bustling Mountain Road of European-inspired establishments lend luxury and elegance to this Vermont ski destination.

 Stowe’s legendary terrain remains unchanged despite all this gentrification and luxe lodging.
-Original trails like Nose Dive and the famous Front Four, dating back to the 1930’s when Perry Merrill and Charlie Lord cut the first ski runs with the help of the CCC, have been altered and widened over the years to accommodate snowmaking and grooming.
-But they are still 2,055’ of butt-kicking vertical, just as steep and stunningly scenic.
+Original trails, Nose Dive, and the famous Front Four – National, Lift Line, Starr and Goat, date back to the 1930’s when Perry Merrill and Charlie Lord cut the first ski runs with the help of the CCC.
+While these legendary black diamond runs have been altered and widened over the years to accommodate snowmaking and grooming, they still offer 2,055’ of butt-kicking vertical, just as steep and stunningly scenic as almost a century ago.
 The rugged 1936 Stone Hut still stands at the summit as testament to early ski pioneers that shaped this mountain.
+Stowe is also home to the orginal National Ski Patrol, 1938.

-Stowe Mountain Resort is now owned by Vail Resorts, we anticipate the slopes will become busier, with the Epic Pass being so affordable for 14 ski resorts.
-We suggest you ski Stowe midweek, and stay at The Stowe Mountain Lodge for luxury, alpine concierge service, and spa.
-Be sure to take a trip down the Mountain Road to the charming village of Stowe for shopping, and dinner at Stowe’s top restaurants.
+Stowe Mountain Resort is EPIC! now owned by Vail Resorts, so the slopes are busier, with the Epic Pass being so affordable for 37 ski resorts (half $ of a previous Stowe-only pass).
+We suggest you ski Stowe midweek, and stay at The Lodge at Spruce Peak, aka the Stowe Mountain Lodge for luxury, alpine concierge service, and a fantastic spa.
+Be sure to take a trip down the Mountain Road to the charming village of Stowe for some classic Vermont shopping, and dinner at Stowe’s top restaurants.